 For those of you who are unfamiliar with ramps, I’m going to shamelessly cut and paste the description from our last ramp post, Brown Butter Ramps and Oyster Mushrooms on Ricotta Crostini;

-Your basic ramp, Allium ursinum, is a North American species of wild onion that grow across eastern Canada and the eastern United States.
+Your basic ramp, Allium tricoccum, is a North American species of wild onion that grow across eastern Canada and the eastern United States.
+(The European/Asian variety is allium ursinum.)
 I know that doesn’t sound very exciting but they have a unique oniony-garlicky flavor that, if you like that kind of thing, is really fantastic.
 They are also notoriously difficult to cultivate and their growing season is very short, so they are a true delicacy.
 That means crazy people (me), will travel far and wide to find them, so if you’re lucky enough to have them in your region, don’t expect to saunter over to the farmer’s market at noon and expect to find any left (because I got there at 7 and bought them all).

 This is nothing more than a compound butter (or Beurre composé in French), which itself is nothing more than softened butter that has been flavored with … stuff.
 You can use anchovies, capers, any herb or spice.
 Curry, chiles, garlic, lemon.
 If you’re looking for ideas, Bon Appétit has a fantastic variety of recipes.